usnistgov/ucef/development/pingpongfederation/index.md

 1. Wire up Pub Sub for I1 and I2
 1. Enter the experiments folder and the the FederationExperiment folder
 1. Drag in federate from the right pallette as  Federation Exeecution references
-1. Export project as webgmex
+1. Export project as webgmex by right-clicking the top of the object browser and selecting export with assets
 1. Do Federates Exporter
 1. Do Deployment Exporter
+1. Download resulting zip files containing code generated projects

 ## Some Variations
 * Instead of Interactions, add ObjectRoot instances O1 and O2 instead of I1 and I2 (see above).